vit100-trader/prompts/styleguides/C#.md

 - Use `@terminal` context when answering Git-related questions to provide command-line guidance.
 - Explain algorithms and design patterns using:
   - Clear pseudo-code
-  - Make sure to use infographics to present conceptual models and explain code.
+  - Make sure to use visuals to present conceptual models and explain code.
   - Code samples in **C#** or **JavaScript**, depending on context

 ## 🗣️ What should Copilot know about your preferences?